Golconda: Diamonds

 The Golconda fort used to have a vault where the famous Koh-i-Noor and Hope diamonds were once stored along with other diamonds.

 Golconda is renowned for the diamonds found on the south-east at Kollur Mine near Kollur, Guntur district, Paritala and Atkur in Krishna district and cut in the city during the Kakatiya reign.
 At that time, India had the only known diamond mines in the world.
 Golconda was the market city of the diamond trade, and gems sold there came from a number of mines.
 The fortress-city within the walls was famous for diamond trade.

 Its name has taken a generic meaning and has come to be associated with great wealth.
-Gemologists use this classification to denote a diamond with a complete (or almost-complete) lack of nitrogen; "Golconda" material is also referred to as "2A".
+Some gemologists use this classification to denote the extremely rare Type IIa diamond, a crystal that essentially lacks nitrogen impurities and is therefore colorless; Many Type IIa diamonds, as identified by the Gemological Institute of America (GIA), have come from the mines in and around the Golconda region.

 Many famed diamonds are believed to have been excavated from the mines of Golconda, such as: